Baseline-JS/baseline-webpage/README.md

 - PROFILE = baseline-webpage
 - REGION = ap-southeast-2

-Optionally these can be used if dev and prod are in different accounts or the IAM roles have different access:
+Optionally these can be used if staging and prod are in different accounts or the IAM roles have different access:

 - PROD_AWS_ACCOUNT_ACCESS_KEY_ID = xxxx
 - PROD_AWS_ACCOUNT_SECRET_ACCESS_KEY = xxxx